Boykin Spaniel vs Bracco Italiano: Complete Comparison (2026)

 Health and Lifespan Comparison

 Boykin Spaniel has a typical lifespan of 10-15 years, while Bracco Italiano lives approximately 10-14 years.
 Health profiles differ significantly between these dogs.
 Boykin Spaniel is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
 Bracco Italiano faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+While the counts of documented predispositions are similar, the conditions and management approaches are meaningfully different.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health